 - Check Your Air Ducts: If you have never had your air ducts cleaned, your HVAC system may be recirculating a lot of dust.
 Check your ductwork regularly and clean them if necessary or call a professional to clean them for you.

 - Change Your Air Filter: Ideally, you should change (or clean, if it is reusable) your air filter at the beginning of every new season, or bi-annually, at a bare minimum.
 However, just as you may need to change your air filter more than once over the summer due to increased air conditioner use, the same is true for your heater’s filter during the winter.

 - Upgrade to a MERV Filter: MERV filters have a higher efficiency rating, meaning fewer contaminants and particulates for you to deal with.

-- Improve Your Ventilation: If you have noticed mold in your property recently, or found that things are simply stuffier than they should be, your home probably has poor ventilation.
-Although it’s the wintertime, you may want to open the occasional window to let some fresh air in.
+- Improve Your Ventilation: If you have noticed mold in your property recently or found that things are simply stuffier than they should be your home probably has poor ventilation.
+Although it’s wintertime, you may want to open the occasional window to let some fresh air in.
 Simple things like running fans and cleaning your heating equipment can also help with this.

 - Install Energy-Recovery Ventilators: Also known as air-heat exchangers, energy recovery ventilators are specifically manufactured to remove excessive amounts of humidity in your space.
 These systems replace old, stale air with new, fresh air, while also removing indoor air pollutants.
 These systems can also help you control humidity during the summer, and as a bonus, they will not put any strain on your energy bill, as they use excess energy recovered from your system to heat your air.